viamrobotics/docs/docs/micro-rdk/board/_index.md

 ## API

-The [Board API](/components/board/#api) is limited to the following supported client SDK API methods, which operate the same as in the full-featured RDK:
+The micro-RDK [board API](/components/board/#api) supports only the following client SDK API methods, which operate the same as in the full-featured RDK:

 - [`SetPowerMode()`](/components/board/#setpowermode)